 American Numismatic Society Archives

 In 2004 the ANS established a centralized archive when it was preparing to move to its location in Lower Manhattan.
 The mission of the Archives is to serve as a centralized resource for historical information about the Society and as a repository for the important archival materials it acquires.
 The ANS Archives fulfills this mission by:

 - Collecting, preserving, and making accessible the historical records of the Society and the archival materials that it acquires

-- Using these records to promote to key audiences the Society's heritage of success.
+- Using these materials to promote the Society to key audiences

 In short, the ANS Archives serves as the Society's "institutional memory."

-To learn more about the ANS Archives or the history of the Society, ask the Archivist.
+If you have any questions regarding the ANS Archives or the history of the Society, please ask the Archivist.